dvdmc/turtlebot_unizar/README.md

 ## Requirements

 This system was tested on Turtlebots' and ground station computers running ROS Melodic and Ubuntu 20.04.
+The installtion script will take care of ROS installation if it is not installed.

 ## Install